 A car accident can happen at any point that a driver is distracted from safely operating his or her vehicle.
 Adverse weather conditions, poor visibility, speeding, cell phone distraction, drugs, and driving while intoxicated can all contribute to a driver losing control of their vehicle.
 In addition, hit and run and rear end car accidents are also very common and can have personal injury cases built against those at fault.
 More recently, due to the rising popularity of rideshare apps, there has been an increase in rideshare accidents.
 The combination of any of these factors increases the likelihood that a car accident with serious injuries to drivers and passengers will result.

 San Diego Car Accident Statistics

 The second-most-populous county in the state of California, San Diego County is home to more than 3 million Americans.
 Its county seat and largest city, San Diego, is the eighth-largest city in the United States.
 Due to their large populations and crowded roads, the city and county of San Diego are a hotbed for traffic collisions involving cars and other vehicles.

-According to the 2009 California Highway Patrol’s Annual Report of Fatal Injury Motor Vehicle Traffic Collisions (car accidents), San Diego County had:
+According to a recent study, the California Highway Patrol’s Annual Report of Fatal Injury Motor Vehicle Traffic Collisions (car accidents), San Diego County had: